 At the center of any digital marketing campaign is a company website.
 It is where companies build a reputation or ruin it.
 Plan well and save yourself from lots of guilt for a shoddy user experience.
 The result: you can turn your site into a cash cow that generates a lead.
 Ready to dig deeper and consider what all future customers might turn off from staying on?
-Here are some prevalent problems and how you can prevent them:
+Typical Website Fails and How to Avoid Them:

 Most visitors are looking to get an answer to their query.
 They want to know about a product and make a purchase.
 If they find it challenging to locate stuff, they leave.
 That’s not a favorable situation for any business, right?